GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-concepts.md

     that defines who is allowed to join the group, and whether they need approval to do so.
-+   The [`constraints` section](policy-reference.md#constraint) defines what additional constraints apply when joining the group.
++   The [`constraints` section](policy-reference.md#constraint) defines what additional constraints apply when users join the group.
+In addition to defining an expiry, you could require users to provide a justification, enter a ticket number, or check for other attributes.
 +   The [`privileges` section](policy-reference.md#privilege) defines what access members of the groups are granted.

 ### Provisioning

-The first time a user joins a JIT group, the application provisions the following:
+The first time a user joins a JIT group, the application provisions the following resources:

 +   A [Cloud Identity security group :octicons-link-external-16:](https://cloud.google.com/identity/docs/how-to/update-group-to-security-group) that corresponds to the JIT group.